-- As in the first project, two or at most three students can form a group.
-It is best to continue with the same group.
-Make sure to write the names of all the group members on the project report title page. - Group members are required to coordinate the work equally among themselves so that everyone is involved in all the following activities: - Design and Implementation - Simulation and Testing - Clearly show the work done by each group member using a chart and prepare an execution plan showing the time frame for completing the subtasks of the project.
+- This project is a team work project with a maximum of four students.
+Make sure to write the names of all the group members on the project report title page. - Each group should assign a group leader that leads the conduction of the project, divided the project tasks among the team members.
+The group leader will submit a weekly progress report summarizing the project progress. - Project tasks should be divided among the group members so that each group member contributes equally in the project and everyone is involved in all the following activities: - Design and Implementation - Simulation and Testing

+- Design and results reporting - Clearly show the work done by each group member using a chart and prepare an execution plan showing the time frame for completing the subtasks of the project.
 You can also mention how many meetings were conducted between the group members to discuss the design, implementation, and testing. - Students who help other team members should mention that to earn credit for that.